+ LR-Icons

-As student loan borrowers weigh their repayment strategies, they should consider all possible options: Making extra payments while still in school, making extra payments toward their principal balance, enrolling in an IDR plan, setting up AutoPay, and refinancing.
+As student loan borrowers weigh their repayment strategies, they should consider all possible options: making payments while still in school, making extra payments toward their principal balance, enrolling in an IDR plan, setting up AutoPay, and refinancing.

 If feasible, making payments while still in school and in an interest-free period could help cut down the principal balance of your loan(s), which could result in less interest paid over the lifetime of the loan.